dxw/dfsseta-apply-for-landing-ruby/README.md

 The local development application is then run using `bin/dev` which asks `foreman` to run the app's `Procfile`.

+### Seeding

+The database is seeded using the [Seed Fu gem][] with seeds defined in `db/fixtures` as follows:

+- landable bodies: in all environments
+- landing applications: in development environment only

+The seeding can be run manually with `bundle exec rake db:seed_fu`.
+This is run automatically on deployment to Heroku.
+See the [Procfile](./Procfile).

 ## Tests

 ### Local unit and integration tests